Istočna Ilidža: History

-It was created with the signing Dayton Peace Agreement 1995 as Srpska Ilidža (Serbian Ilidža) from parts of the pre-war municipalities of Ilidža and Novi Grad (the other parts of the pre-war municipalities is now in the Canton Sarajevo in the Federation of Bosnia and Herzegovina).
+It was created with the signing of Dayton Peace Agreement in 1995 as Srpska Ilidža (Serbian Ilidža) from parts of the pre-war municipalities of Ilidža and Novi Grad (the other parts of the pre-war municipalities are now in the Canton Sarajevo in the Federation of Bosnia and Herzegovina).
 Following the decision on the name of the cities in 2004 by the Constitutional Court of Bosnia and Herzegovina, which outruled the use of the prefix Srpski (Serbian), the municipality 2005 was renamed Istočna Ilidža (East Ilidža).
 From 2004 to 2005 the municipality was used name Kasindo.